-Turning to the procedures for generating linking patterns, our implementation generated either 1-link patterns or 3-link patterns.
-The procedures that we postulated were all domain-specific because they only apply to linking patterns.
+The procedures that we postulated to generate linking patterns were all domain-specific because they only apply to linking patterns.
 However, it's currently unknown if general-purpose mechanisms of explicit hypothesis generation (see Perfors, 2012 for discussion) would suffice to generate a set of reasonable linking patterns.
 If so, these procedures could be an example of a domain-general procedure applied to the domain-specific hypothesis space of linking theories.
 Therefore we list it as "either".
 At our current level of understanding, the hypothesis generation procedures would also likely need to be innate, as it's unclear how to break this sort of hypothesis generation down into learnable components.